 Everyone has that one friend whose Instagram is a kind of fashion and lifestyle utopia.
 Of course, the key players in this parade are some of the most successful and up-and-coming models of the moment.
 Girls like Cara Delevingne, Kendall Jenner, Karlie Kloss, Joan Smalls, Jourdan Dunn, Arizona Muse, Gigi Hadid to name but a few.
 These women boast impressive résumés and enviable lifestyles, but, have they earned the title of supermodel?

 The Instagirls and The Big Six have been compared numerous times.
-Naomi Campbell is not convinced by this comparison, she has been quoted numerous times as saying that this Instagram culture is “easy come,easy go”.
+Naomi Campbell is not convinced by this comparison, she has been quoted numerous times as saying that this Instagram culture is “easy come, easy go”.
 She believes it is too easy for young models today to become influential figures in popular culture, adding that she and her model squad had to “earn (their) stripes”.
+She may not be wrong, as there is a whole host of growth services available for these young models to use initially to grow their Instagram pages.
+Visit Quantummarketer.com to see some examples.

 However, the Instagirls and supermodels share many similarities.
 Both “squads” stepped into the media spotlight during times of social change.
 The Big Six appeared when women were beginning to take the reins in business.
 They acted as transitional models for women who were taking ownership of their bodies and careers.
 These women were classy, respectable, sexy and fun all rolled into one.
 Linda Evangelista, the muse of Gianni Versace, set the standard for the payment of models.
 Dubbed “The Chameleon”, she is famously quoted as saying “We don’t wake up for less than $10,000 a day”.
 Each member of The Big Six raked in the cash and campaigns.
 Every one of them had a superstar persona that was unattainable and yet oh so relatable.